meetkabeershah/meetkabeershah.github.io/about.md

 I am currently hired at [a healthcare firm](http://www.nextservices.com/) after working in [another company](http://serco.com/).
 I like to eat spinach and my favourite color is blue - Oh, what a coincidence!!

 I started writing this blog for a more selfish reason - to track the way I think.
 To refer back and re-inforce the commitments I make.
-Because, I don't want to [fake myself](http://fakepreneur.me/)
+Because, I don't like honeymoon periods [fake myself](http://fakepreneur.me/)